me0wg4ming/ShockGate/README.md

 ---

-## ShockHub Client
+## ShockGate Client

-The client runs locally on your PC and bridges ShockHub with VRChat.
+The client runs locally on your PC and bridges ShockGate with VRChat.
 It receives commands from the server over a secure WebSocket and forwards them to VRChat as OSC avatar parameters.

 ### OSC Parameters